-Greg Schwem is a corporate stand-up comedian and nationally syndicated humor columnist for Tribune Content Services.
-As a comedian, he has appeared on Comedy Central and VH-1, shared the concert stage with the likes of Celine Dion and Jay Leno, and was recently profiled in PARADE Magazine.
-A former reporter for The Palm Beach Post and WPTV/West Palm Beach, Florida, his writings have appeared in The Huffington Post, American Way Magazine and The New York Daily News.
-Greg is also the author of Text Me If You're Breathing: Observations, Frustrations and Life Lessons From a Low-Tech Dad.
-Visit Greg on the web at www.gregschwem.com and follow him on Twitter @corpcomic.
+Greg Schwem is a corporate standup comedian and nationally syndicated humor columnist for Tribune Content Agency.
+He has appeared on Comedy Central and VH-1, shared the concert stage with the likes of Celine Dion and Keith Urban, and was recently profiled in Parade Magazine.
+Greg's columns have appeared in the Huffington Post, American Way Magazine and the New York Daily News.
+He is the author of two books: Text Me If You're Breathing: Observations, Frustrations and Life Lessons From a Low-Tech Dad, and the recently released The Road to Success Goes Through the Salad Bar: A Pile of BS (Business Stories) From a Corporate Comedian.
+Subscribe to Greg's blog and follow him on Twitter @GregSchwem.

 Matt Selman is a five-time Primetime Emmy award-winning producer and writer known for The Simpsons (1989), The Simpsons Movie (2007) and The Simpsons: Hit & Run (2003).
 He has been nominated for a Primetime Emmy 15 times, for an Annie twice (won for "Simpsons Bible Stories"), and nominated six times for the Writers Guild of America (won for "The Dad Who Knew Too Little") award.
 He is currently executive producer of The Simpsons and is writing the screenplay for the film adaptation of Ricky Gervais' Flanimals.